microsoft/reactxp/docs/docs/apis/statusbar.md

 // Specifies the background color of the status bar (applies on Android only) setBackgroundColor(color: string, animated: boolean): void;

-// Specifies whether the status bar is transluscent or transparent setTranslucent(translucent: boolean): void;
+// Specifies whether the status bar is translucent or transparent setTranslucent(translucent: boolean): void;
 ```